vophuocthanh/react-boilerplate-antd/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: Implement authentication features from the Backend api
+👉 **Authentication**: Implement authentication features from the Backend api and Login with Google & Firebase

 👉 **CRUD Users**: Build a page that allows users to manipulate data returned from the Backend (update, delete)